 ALERT: shelter in place and physical distancing required for pandemic safety.
 Stay >6’ from all but partner, your small children.
-If closer contact is required for essential work, cover face with bandana.
-Donate gloves, goggles, all but one or two N95 masks to hospital or clinic.
+If closer contact is required, cover face with cloth.
+Donate gloves, goggles, disposable masks to hospital or clinic.
 This is working to save lives elsewhere.
 Practice distance socializing for mental health and community cohesiveness.

-- Rigorously implement physical distancing—I prefer physical distancing to "social distancing"...which sounds too close to "social isolation", which is its own health hazard.
+- Rigorously implement physical distancing—Now is the time to physically distance from people you love to protect them.I prefer physical distancing to "social distancing"...which sounds too close to "social isolation", which is its own health hazard.
 Family is kind of impossible to physically distance from past a certain point, which is why home isolation of sick people at home with family doesn't work well.

-- Wear a bandana to minimize transmission to/from yourself, help you to remember not to touch your face, and to send a message that helps others understand these are not normal times...without the social faux pax of wasting an N95 mask (see next item).
+- Cover nose and mouth with a reusable cloth mask—to minimize transmission to/from yourself, help you to remember not to touch your face, and to send a message that helps others understand these are not normal times...without the social faux pax of wasting an N95 mask (see next item).

 - If your work requires n95 masks, reduce and reuse them, and (after washing/ sterilization as needed) down-cycle them to the next, less critical use (washed N95 masks work pretty well for nasty construction dust, for example)

 - Donate any N95 masks, gloves, eye protection to your local hospital or clinic where they can use it to keep from getting infected so they can keep working to save the life of you and people you love.